kitnil/awesome/README.md

 ## Jupyter Notebook

+- [ML-Tutorial-Experiment](https://github.com/jiqizhixin/ML-Tutorial-Experiment) - Coding the Machine Learning Tutorial for Learning to Learn
+- [deep-learning-with-python-notebooks](https://github.com/fchollet/deep-learning-with-python-notebooks) - Jupyter notebooks for the code samples of the book "Deep Learning with Python"
 - [ox-ipynb](https://github.com/jkitchin/ox-ipynb) - org-mode exporter to Jupyter notebooks
 - [hackermath](https://github.com/amitkaps/hackermath) - Introduction to Statistics and Basics of Mathematics for Data Science - The Hacker's Way
 - [Probabilistic-Programming-and-Bayesian-Methods-for-Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) - aka "Bayesian Methods for Hackers": An introduction to Bayesian methods + probabilistic programming with a computation/understanding-first, mathematics-second point of view.
 All in pure Python ;)